-I recently added extra vanity wall mounted mirrors in the hopes to give them a larger feel too, and that worked out great!
+I recently added extra vanity wall-mounted mirrors in the hopes of giving them a larger feel too, which worked out great!
 There are lots of creative ways to make rooms look larger than they are.

 Use the outdoors

-Adding furniture outdoors always helps make the place feel more relaxed and lively because you won’t be spending your entire time in the same one place all the time.
-Plus you’d get to enjoy the outdoors while you’re at it, which is always an added bonus.
-Indoor tiny home space saving ideas are perfect for outdoor living too!
+Adding affordable furniture outdoors always helps make the place feel more relaxed and lively because you won’t be spending your entire time in the same place all the time.
+Plus, you’d get to enjoy the outdoors while you’re at it, which is always a bonus.
+Indoor tiny home space-saving ideas are perfect for outdoor living too!

 Keep it simple

-At the end of the day, the simplicity of the place makes a whole lot of difference about how it looks.
-You don’t need large, flashy pieces of furniture for your place to be elegant, and all they’d do is crowd an already small place.
+At the end of the day, the simplicity of the place makes a whole lot of difference in how it looks.
+You don’t need large, flashy furniture for your place to be elegant; all they’d do is crowd an already small place.
 Avoid using a large sofa in your tiny home.
 It might be tempting because large sofas can be super comfortable.

-So skip the appearances and focus on function and mobility, because that is what you need to save space in a small place.
-That means choosing a piece of furniture that looks ok but has different functions over a really good-looking piece of furniture that only serves on purpose.
-Discovering tiny home space saving ideas is always worth noting and can save you lots of money and a potential headache too!
+So you can just skip the appearances and focus on function and mobility because you need to save space in a small place.
+That means choosing a piece of furniture that looks ok but has different functions over a good-looking piece of furniture that only serves purposefully.
+Discovering tiny home space-saving ideas is always worth noting and can save you lots of money and a potential headache too!